um3rella/um3rella.github.io/_pages/about.md

 ## Interests and Dreams

-- Bipedal thru-hiking and pack-weight efficiency
+- Thru-hiking and pack-weight efficiency
 - Biomechanics and corrective exercises
 - All things true
 - Advancing humanity into a stellar civilization